To help keep track of my progress, I will take some

 Step2:

-Measure your waist at the narrowest part of your torso.
-This area usually falls right beneath your ribcage and slightly higher than your belly button.
+part of your torso.
+This area usually falls right beneath your ribcage and

 Step3:

-Measure your abdomen by placing the tape measure even with your belly button.
-Make sure the tape measure is level in the back of your torso.
-If the tape measure is too high or low, the readings will be inaccurate.
+in the back of your torso.
+If the tape measure is too high or low, the readings

 Step 4:

-Measure your hips at the widest part of your hips and buttocks.
-The tape measure should be even at the maximum circumference, located above the gluteal fold.
+your hips and buttocks.
+The tape measure should be even at the maximum

 Step 5:

-Measure your thigh at the maximum circumference, beneath the gluteal fold.
-Unlike the arm, the thigh is not measured in the middle of the bone.
-The tape measure is usually higher than midway on the thigh.
+measured in the middle of the bone.
+The tape measure is usually higher than

 Step 6: